klaasnienhuis/devfab/docs/projects/phone.md

 ## Assembling the code

 Now that we have all the elements, we can assemble it into a working example.
 The example at the top of the page contains nice styling with CSS.
-In teh following CodePen example, I've left out the fancy CSS.
+In the following CodePen example, I've left out the fancy CSS.
 This helps to focus on the code, and makes it a bit easier to reuse.

 <CodePenEmbed id="ZEVrdRL/b7f7824da4001dbc1fe46ee3aab63503" tab="result" />